nlp-tlp/15926-4-RDL-CITS3200/README.md

 ### Running the project

-This project consists of a Vue client, Flask server, and command-line interface.
-The following instructions will run them locally.
+The following instructions can be used to run the Vue client, Flask server, and command-line interface locally.

 #### Client